Are brands in Singapore delivering what customers want?

-People want brands to make them smile and laugh, but business leaders fear using humor in customer interactions according to a new research report from Oracle Fusion Cloud Customer Experience (CX) and Gretchen Rubin, five-time New York Times bestselling author and podcaster.
-The Happiness Report includes insights from more than 12,000 consumers and business leaders across 14 countries and found that people are searching for new experiences to make them smile and laugh and will reward brands that embrace humor with loyalty, advocacy, and repeat purchases, and walk away from those that don’t.
+People want brands to make them smile and laugh, yet business leaders fear using humor in customer interactions according to a new study Happiness Report from Oracle and Gretchen Rubin, five-time New York Times bestselling author and podcaster.
+The research report includes insights from 12,000 consumers and business leaders across 14 countries, including 1,006 from Singapore found that people are searching for new experiences to make them smile and laugh and will reward brands that embrace humor with loyalty, advocacy, and repeat purchases, and walk away from those that don’t.

-People want brands to make them smile and laugh, but business leaders admit their brands rarely use humor to engage with customers.
+People want brands to make them smile and laugh, but business leaders are scared of using humor in customer interactions for fear of being canceled.

 People will reward brands that embrace humor with loyalty, advocacy, and repeat purchases and will walk away from those that don’t.